top of page

 Stipend: No stipend is provided

-Application deadline: Varies from year to year
+Application deadline: Varying from year to year

 Program dates: This program is a five-day introduction to engineering that normally starts at the end of June and runs each week until the end of July